-Full disclosure, I work for an MSP marketing agency; this article isn’t about selling our inbound services to you.
+First of all – this article isn’t about selling our MSP marketing services to you.
 Feel free to use the content in this blog to help your MSP grow.

 There’s a lot of things you need to consider when attracting people to your website.
 Let’s skip to the chase . . .
 Your ideal customer goes through different stages during their journey to buy from your business.